 And that’s about it!
 Hope it has helped in some way.

-If you would like to learn more about the basics behind setting up, ganaching and covering a round and square cake (plus recipes!), check out my books or my online tutorial The Basics Bible.
+If you would like to learn more about the basics behind setting up, ganaching and covering a round and square cake (plus recipes!), check out my books, my online tutorial The Basics Bible or my YouTube channel.
 If you purchase the book, you won’t need the online tutorial as it covers the same content.